praiseworthy/opworks_interactor/README.md

 ### Rolling deploys

-The second is a rolling deploy and this is where the magic happens.
+The second is a rolling deploy and this is where the zero-downtime magic happens.

 To run a single rolling deploy, do it like this: